besmera/besmera.github.io/src/F15-CSCI355/IntroToMongoDB.md

 ## Getting Access to Mongo

 * Everyone will use the same server
-	* winthrop.dbms.rocks
+	* infd.birdnest.org
-	* Logon using Putty with given user/password
+	* Logon using Putty with campus user/password

 * Accessing mongo
 	* Create your database